Skip to the content.

 Middleware development

-Each middleware follow the same signature (Function and AsyncFunction both OK) and finally return next().
+Each middleware follows the same signature (Function and AsyncFunction are both fine) and finally returns next().

 const example = (ctx, next) => {